 There may be lots of different ways you use paper in your office.
 While good quality paper may be important for formal letters to clients and for marketing materials, you can save money by buying lower quality paper for everyday use.
 Taking steps to avoid wasting paper will also help you to save money.
 Don’t unnecessarily print documents, especially if they are for internal purposes only.
 Using email is a quick and free alternative.
 Another tip is to make sure that each member of staff reads through all their work before printing to avoid unnecessary reprints when they identify mistakes too late.

 As printing is part of the normal daily functions of most businesses, saving as much money as possible on ink cartridges is important.
 One option is to buy remanufactured cartridges as these are often just as good but can be as much as 50 per cent cheaper.
-Alternatively, buy original HP ink cartridges for your printer but then set the printer to draft or eco mode so that less ink is used each time you print.
+Alternatively, buy original HP ink cartridges, such as HP 61 ink for your printer but then set the printer to draft or eco mode so that less ink is used each time you print.
 It’s also worth noting that you do not need to immediately replace ink cartridges when you see the warning message flash up.
 This is given well in advance and you should be able to continue using your printer for quite some time following that message.
 Just make sure that you have a replacement ready to hand just in case the ink does run out.

 To reduce overheads, businesses must look at ways they can cut costs in various aspects of their business, and this includes office supplies.
 Paper, stationery, equipment, appliances and ink cartridges are all items where it is possible to save money when buying.
 This can help keep the costs of running your office down and boost your bottom line.